Facebook Could Face Up To $5 Billion Fine For Privacy Violations

 Facebook estimates the fine will be in the $3 billion to $5 billion range and has set aside $3 billion for payment.
 The company's statement says, "The matter remains unresolved, and there can be no assurance as to the timing or the terms of any final outcome."

 This would not be the largest fine issued by the FTC.
-In 2016 the agency reached settlements with VW totaling up to $14.7 billion.
+In 2016, the agency reached settlements with Volkswagen totaling up to $14.7 billion.
 Facebook's total revenue for the first quarter stood at more than $15 billion.
 So whatever the final figure, the company has the money to pay for the estimated fine.

-Facebook monthly active users stand at 2.38 billion, an increase of 8% year-over-year.
+Facebook's monthly active users stand at 2.38 billion, an increase of 8% year over year.

 In an earnings call, CEO Mark Zuckerberg did not discuss the settlement in any detail.
 He focused his remarks on outlining Facebook's plans for growth, which include building a private messaging platform.
 He also pointed to the European model of privacy regulation as one that could work globally, if other countries chose to follow suit.